Sony Cyber-shot DSC-F717: Overview

 The F717 was succeeded by DSC-F828 in August 2003.

 Defective batches

 Some very early production units may experience inaccurate focus with Laser Hologram on.
 Sony admitted the problem as a minor design flaw, and offered free examination and repair service.
 Serial numbers of potentially affected units were also announced.
 According to Sony, it is fixable by correcting a wrong parameter with Sony factory adjustment software.
 The fix was only performed at Sony service centers.

 Around 2004–05, many F717 users reported CCD-related defects.
 It was later confirmed that many Sony CCDs made from late 2002 to early 2004 suffer from a large-scale manufacturing defect.
 Interestingly, the aforementioned first-run units seem to be immune to this failure, as they used CCDs built from old production techniques.
-As a remedy, Sony offered free CCD replacements for affected units till 2007, and in some countries, till 2010.
+As a remedy, Sony offered free CCD replacements for affected units until 2007, and in some countries, until 2010.
 This recall would cover units with expired warranty.